-"La Purísima".
-In December 2010, Panama experienced the longest three-day rainstorm in the history of the Canal and received a historic amount of 760 mm of rainfall in 24 hrs.
+&lt;sup>15 Draft document.
+Conceptual note.
+Final draft of the Panama financing proposal to submit to the Adaptation Fund.
+May 2013.
+Idem rainfall in 24 hrs.
 The intense rain led to 500 landslides, which impacted approximately 9,000 people and caused a surge in turbidity of the city's water source to 700 NTU, causing the principal potable water plant that services Panama City to collapse.
 Thus, parts of Panama City were left without water for 50 days.
 Canal operations were stalled for 17 hours, and for the fourth time in its history, the Panama Canal Authority had to open the lock drains to lower water levels.
 In addition, the company charged with operating the Bayano Dam had to open its gates given that the watershed was reaching its maximum capacity.
 This action resulted in the flooding of the town of El Llano in Chepo.
 Residents had to be evacuated and lost approximately US\$6 million in agricultural production and household constructions.
-The total cost of La Purísima was estimated at US\$150 million18.
+The total cost of La Purísima was estimated at US\$150 million.